 Practical Evaluation Considerations

 Evaluators conducting experiments to measure BB savings persistence should be mindful of several issues.
-First, stopping delivery of HERs or other BB treatments may involve loss of some energy savings from discontinued customers, especially if the measure life is one year or program administrators are prevented from claiming persistence savings from discontinued customers.
+First, stopping delivery of HERs or other BB treatments to estimate savings persistence may involve loss of some energy savings from discontinued customers, especially if the measure life is one year or program administrators are prevented from claiming persistence savings from discontinued customers.
 Also, the suspension of treatment may not result in a commensurate reduction in program administration and implementation costs, so that the program’s cost-effectiveness may be adversely affected.
 It is also possible that suspending reports or treatment may dissatisfy some utility customers grown accustomed to receiving treatment.

 Program administrators not wanting to conduct their own experiments can use findings about savings persistence from other studies but should borrow from studies that have validity for their own programs.
-As the rate of BB savings persistence may depend on several program features, including the frequency of prior treatment (e.g., quarterly vs. monthly), duration of prior treatment (number of years of treatment), and the form of the treatment (e.g., electronic or paper HERs), savings persistence estimates for one group of utility customers may not apply to other groups.
+As the rate of BB savings persistence may depend on climate, presence of other efficiency programs, and BB program implementation strategies, including the frequency of prior treatment (e.g., quarterly vs. monthly), duration of prior treatment (number of years of treatment), and the form of the treatment (e.g., electronic or paper HERs), savings persistence estimates for one group of utility customers may not apply to other groups.

-Finally, when estimating savings persistence or decay, it may be necessary to weather-normalize the estimates to account for year-to-year variation in weather that can influence savings.
-In Equation 9, weather-normalized savings can be obtained by adding terms that interact HDD and CDD with P1,t*Tci, P1,t*Tdi, P2,t*Tci, and P2,t*Tdi.
-These terms indicate how savings before and after discontinuation of treatment depend on HDDs and CDDs.
-HDD and CDD should also be added as standalone (non-interacted) terms in the model.
-The weather-normalized savings before and after treatment suspension of treatment can be obtained by evaluating these terms using annual normal CDDs and HDDs.
+Finally, Equation 10 estimates savings for continued and discontinued treatment group customers for the actual weather over the analysis period, but evaluators may want to normalize the persistence savings estimates for year-to-year variation in weather.
+To obtain weather-normalized savings, evaluators can estimate savings as a function of cooling degrees and heating degrees by adding stand-alone heating and cooling degrees variables and three-way interaction variables of degrees with each of P1,t*Tci, P1,t*Tdi, P2,t*Tci, and P2,t*Tdi to the right side of Equation 10.
+All independent variables in Equation 10 would also remain in this enhanced specification.
+For example, in a savings model estimated with monthly billing data, the coefficients on the interaction terms would indicate how savings before and after discontinuation of treatment depended on HDDs and CDDs.
+The coefficients on the two-way interaction variables P1,t*Tci, P1,t*Tdi, P2,t*Tci, and P2,t*Tdi would indicate the average savings unrelated to weather.
+Estimating this specification requires within-time period (e.g., a day or month) variation between customers in heating and cooling degrees.
+Without such variation, it is not possible to isolate the consumptions impact of weather from the impacts of other time-specific factors, which the time-period fixed effects account for.

 Reporting